Scabies is very common and anyone can get it. It should be treated quickly to stop it spreading.

 Scabies is not usually a serious condition, but it does need to be treated.

 A pharmacist will recommend a cream or lotion that you apply over your whole body.
 It's important to read the instructions carefully.

 You'll need to repeat the treatment 1 week later.

 Scabies is very infectious, but it can take up to 8 weeks for the rash to appear.

 Everyone in the household needs to be treated at the same time – even if they don't have symptoms.

 Anyone you’ve had sexual contact with in the past 8 weeks should also be treated.

 - wash all bedding and clothing in the house at 50C or higher on the first day of treatment

 - put clothing that can't be washed in a sealed bag for 3 days until the mites die

 - stop babies and children sucking treatment from their hands by putting socks or mittens on them

-- have sex or close physical contact until you've completed the full course of treatment
+- do not have sex or close physical contact until you've completed the full course of treatment

-- share bedding, clothing or towels with someone with scabies
+- do not share bedding, clothing or towels with someone with scabies